 Further rules and regulations may apply, however, depending on where you intend to practice.
 There are no federally mandated rules and regulations regarding cosmetic laser technician licensure.
 Each state has its own set of laws instead, with some regulatory agencies drafting up legislature as well.
 No matter where you are, proper training is necessary to keep your clients safe and happy.

-During our Hybrid Online Comprehensive Laser Course, you will receive online classroom laser training with a variety of instructors and live demonstrations with several hours on each modality.
+During our Online Comprehensive Laser Course, you will receive online classroom laser training with a variety of instructors and live demonstrations with several hours on each modality.
 Modalities include Laser Hair Removal, Photofacial, Laser Skin Rejuvenation, Radiofrequency Skin Rejuvenation, Coolsculpting, Cellulite Reduction, Tattoo Removal, Radiofrequency Skin Tightening, and Microneedling.
 Then choose one of our nationwide locations to attend your clinicals for hands-on learning!

 Jobs in Health and Beauty Industry: Aesthetic Injector